adamsmd/bib-scrape/README.md

 Limitations
 ================
  - JSTOR imposes strict rate limiting.
-You may see `Error GETing` errors if you try to get the BibTeX for multiple papers in a row.
+You may have `Error GETing` errors if you try to get the BibTeX for multiple papers in a row.

  - Basically don't trust the "title", "author" and "abstract" fields.